 2. Add value

-Virtual Doorman may also add value to buildings that don’t already have front desk staff.
-Data shows that apartments with attended lobbies enjoy a 12% premium over buildings without a doorman.
-Remote doorman systems can also improve the resident experience and lead to higher retention rates.
+Virtual Doorman systems may also add value to buildings without front desk staff.
+Data shows apartments with attended lobbies enjoy a 12% premium over buildings without a doorman.
+Remote doorman systems can also improve the resident experience and increase retention rates.

 3. 24/7 coverage

-Finally, having Virtual Doorman could mean round-the-clock coverage, which may result in fewer missed deliveries or visitors.
+Finally, having a Virtual Doorman could mean round-the-clock coverage, resulting in fewer missed deliveries or visitors.
 Plus, your cyber doorman never takes a sick day or a vacation, so you don’t have to worry about finding coverage or going understaffed.

 Costs of Virtual Doorman

 The same three benefits of Virtual Doorman can also be considered costs.
-The product may be expensive to purchase and install when considering the hardware and wiring costs.
-Plus, it reduces your buildings’ net operating income (NOI) due to the ongoing monthly fee.
-And if coverage lapses, deliveries, and visitors may not be able to get into your property.
+The product may be expensive to purchase and install, considering the hardware and wiring costs.
+Plus, the ongoing monthly fee reduces your buildings’ net operating income (NOI).
+If coverage lapses, deliveries and visitors may not be able to access your property.

 Here are some potential expenses associated with Virtual Doorman: